ultraq/groovy-profiling-extensions/README.md

 Also comes in an `averageNanos` variant which uses nanosecond precision.

+### average(String actionName, float seconds, Logger logger, Closure closure)

+Log the average time it takes to complete the given closure, using the values obtained within the last `seconds` seconds of execution and emitting a log only after samples have been generated for the last `seconds` seconds.

+Also comes in an `averageNanos` variant which uses nanosecond precision.

 ### time(String actionName, Logger logger, Closure closure)

 Capture and log the time it takes to perform the given closure.